CoinAnole/markdownlabel_testapp/README.md

 # Kivy MarkdownLabel Demo App

-A simple demonstration application that showcases the MarkdownLabel widget from the `kivy_garden.markdown_label` flower.
+A simple demonstration application that showcases the MarkdownLabel widget from the `kivy_garden.markdownlabel` flower.
 This app serves as a test harness to verify that the MarkdownLabel widget correctly renders various Markdown syntax elements including headings, formatting, lists, tables, code blocks, links, and more.

 ## Purpose